kaitlinw/Hi/README.md

 Any current projects I am working on are private because I have an entrepreneurial spirit!
 If I am writing quality code backed up by an amazing idea, I am not giving that away for free like some kind of start up template anyone can fork!

 I also turned off my contribution chart data as its not an indicative measure of how good an engineer is.
-I have seen horrendous habits on other engineers's githubs that make it look like they code absurd amounts of code, when they aren't.
+I have seen horrendous habits on other engineers's githubs that make it look like they code absurd amounts of code, when they don't, they just commit terribly - whereas I value beautiful organised commits.

 So, the best way to find out what I can do is to test me ;-)